Configuration spaces on a wedge of spheres and Hochschild-Pirashvili homology: Preliminaries

-It is well-known that the configuration spaces $F(X, n)$ are not a homotopy invariant of the space $X$.
-For example the real line $X = \R$ is homotopy equivalent to the singleton space $Y = \{\ast\}$, but $F(Y,2) = \emptyset$ while $F(X,2) \neq \emptyset$; a less trivial example of this failure to be homotopy invariant can be obtained with lens spaces (see \cite{LS05}).
+The configuration spaces $F(X, n)$ are famously not a homotopy invariant of the space $X$.
+For example the real line $\R$ is homotopy equivalent to a point, but $F(\{\ast\},2) = \emptyset$ while $F(\R,2) \neq \emptyset$; a highly nontrivial example of failure of homotopy invariance is found in \cite{LS05}.
 Also, a continuous map $f\colon X \to Y$ does not induce a map $F(X, n) \to F(Y, n)$ if $f$ is not injective and $n\geq 2$.
-We show however that after taking the cohomology with compact support we recover these properties, at least for proper maps.
+We show however that at the level of cohomology with compact support homotopy invariance and functoriality do hold, at least for proper maps.

 \begin{prop} Let $f\colon X\to Y$ be a proper map between locally compact Hausdorff spaces.
 For every positive integer $n$, the map $f$ induces a natural morphism in each degree $i$

 \end{prop}